Passport Renewal

 What about EU travel after ETIAS launches in 2026?

-The Entry/Exit System (EES) and ETIAS, launching in late 2025 and mid-2026, will digitalise entry records.
+The Entry/Exit System (EES), which began rolling out in late 2025, and ETIAS, currently expected in the last quarter of 2026, will digitalise entry records.
 However, they do not change the passport validity requirement.
 You will still need a valid passport to enter the Schengen area or any EU country.
 An expired passport will be rejected regardless of your ETIAS status.

 Can I apply for emergency renewal while abroad?